Connect with others who understand.

 • Certain gene changes within leukemia cells

-• High levels of cells that contain the proteins ZAP-70 or CD38
+• High levels of cells that contain the protein ZAP-70 or CD38

 • High levels of beta-2 microglobulin in the blood

 When estimating your outlook, your doctor may consider a system called the CLL International Prognostic Index (CLL-IPI).
 This system takes into account specific gene mutations, CLL stage, and age.
-Your doctor can use the CLL-IPI to give you a risk score that provides information about prognosis and treatment.
-If you have a lower risk score, you are likely to have a better outcome and may not need to use any treatment.
-If you are in a high-risk group, you may have a worse prognosis and your doctor may recommend more aggressive treatment.
+Your doctor can use the CLL-IPI to give you a risk score that provides information about survival rate and treatment.
+If you have a low risk score, you’re likely to have a better outcome and may not need any treatment.
+If you’re in a high-risk group, you may have a worse prognosis and your doctor may recommend more aggressive treatment.

 Feeling Your Best With CLL

-Whatever type or stage of CLL you have, and wherever you are in your treatment journey, there are steps you can take at home every day to feel your best and improve your quality of life.
-Your overall health is an important factor doctors take into account when recommending treatment options.
+Whatever type or stage of CLL you have and wherever you are in your treatment journey, there are steps you can take at home every day to feel your best and improve your quality of life.
+Your overall health is an important factor that your oncologist will consider when recommending treatment options.
 The better your health is in general, the more treatment options you are likely to have.

 Talk With Others Who Understand